Mia Barnett

 Mia Barnett (born 4 September 2003) is a Swedish-American middle-distance runner.
 She began to represent Sweden in 2025, having previously competed for the United States as a junior athlete.

 Early and personal life

 A dual-citizen with the United States and Sweden, she was born in the United States to a Swedish mother who had moved to the States with her family when she was three years-old, and a father of Swedish-Finnish descent.
 Barnett grew up in Los Angeles.
 She attended Crescenta Valley High School, and in 202- ran the third fastest time for the mile run in California high school history, running 4:39.41 in Irvine.

 Career

 She represented the United States at the 2022 World Athletics U20 Championships in Cali, Colombia, where she reached the final with time of 4:18.51 for the 1500 metres, before placing eleventh overall in the final.

+Barnett first competed for the Virginia Cavaliers and UCLA Bruins track and field teams in the NCAA, becoming an All-American at both schools.